chris-jam-mcgee/personal-site/src/content/projects/nasa.md

 ## Technology Stack

 Like many mechanical engineering teams, the PSP thermal engineering team made use of Matlab and Simulink, in addition to Thermal Desktop.
-My work was primarily with the matlab models that drove the simulations tracking the temperature of various parts of the satellite's water cooling loop from the time that it launched all the way to getting within [3.86 million miles of the sun](https://www.google.com/search?q=how+close+will+psp+get+to+the+sun&oq=how+close+will+psp+get+to+the+sun&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIHCAEQIRigATIHCAIQIRigATIHCAMQIRirAtIBCDQxOTBqMGo0qAIAsAIB&sourceid=chrome&ie=UTF-8).
+My work was primarily with the matlab models that drove the simulations tracking the temperature of various parts of the satellite's water cooling loop from the time that it launched up until its final approach.

 ## Outcomes